hotosm/fAIr/docs/User-Manual-for-fAIr.md

 <img width="1413" alt="9" src="https://github.com/hotosm/fAIr/assets/97789856/ff61462e-02b3-4b23-8e8c-1c80c1582dd1">

-10. Fetch Exisiting OSM Buildings in your Area of Interest.Click on Fetch OSM Data button next to OSM Logo Inside List of Area of Interest on Right side.
+10. Fetch Existing OSM Buildings in your Area of Interest.Click on Fetch OSM Data button next to OSM Logo Inside List of Area of Interest on Right side.
 <img width="378" alt="10" src="https://github.com/hotosm/fAIr/assets/97789856/d318aca6-cdb1-43c4-b31a-1f19259201f7">

 11. Visualize each Buildings to check their accuracy.Zoom to Level 20 in Map to see OSM Buildings that you have just fetched.